Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/Operator-Clamp.md

 Menu Path : **Operator > Math > Clamp > Clamp**

-The **Clamp** Operator limits an input value between a lower and upper bound.
+The **Clamp** Operator limits an input value between a lower and upper bound for each axis.

 If the input value is greater than **Max**, this Operator returns **Max**.
 If the input value is less than **Min**, this Operator returns **Min**.
 If the Input value is between **Max** and **Min**, the result is the same as the input.